polterguy/phosphorusfive-dox/chapter-11.md

 Probably few surprises here.
 Congratulations for the record, you have created your first reusable Active Event.
 Already at this point, you can consume this Active Event, in your own applications, as you see fit.

-**Warning**; Before you go berserk creating your own Active Events, please realize, that if your web server process for some reasons recycles - Your Active Event will vanish!
+**Warning**; Before you go berserk creating your own Active Events, please realize that if your web server process for some reasons is being recycled - _Your Active Event will vanish_!
 If you want to create persistent Active Events, you'll need to declare them in e.g. a Hyperlambda file, and make sure this file somehow is executed, every time your web server process starts.
 This is easily done, by putting a Hyperlambda file, creating your Active Events, into the *"/system42/startup/"* folder inside of your *"/phosphorusfive/core/p5.webapp/"* folder.
 All files in this folder, are automatically executed, every time your web server process starts.

 ## Parametrizing your Active Events